 Enumerate protected processes.

-Enable, disable, or query the startup state of Traps components.
+Enable, disable, or query the startup state of Cortex XDR agent components.

 sudo ./cytool startup

 The Cortex XDR agent stores policy and security event information such as the list of trusted signers, local verdicts, and one-time actions in local databases on the endpoint.
 To troubleshoot policy issues and security events, you can use cytool persist operations to import, export, and view information stored in the local database.

 To view a list of all local databases, use the